craws/OpenAtlas/sphinx/source/model/index.rst

 maintainable.
 For more information, see :doc:`OpenAtlas shortcuts<openatlas_shortcuts>`.

+It's also worth noting that OpenAtlas in some cases saves dates and type IDs in links between entities, e.g. a participation of an actor at an event (which is a link) can have associated dates and a type ID.

 While OpenAtlas uses the CIDOC CRM within the application, a finer grained model is needed to deal with contextual differences in the user interface.
 Therefore, :cidoc_entity:`E33 - Linguistic Object<e33-linguistic-object>` is